ktorio/ktor-documentation/topics/bearer-client.md

 ```kotlin
 ```
-{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="46-47"}
+{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="32-33,74"}

+> Note that `bearerTokenStorage` should be created before [initializing the client](#step3) since it will be used inside the client configuration.

 ### (5)  -> Request with valid token {id="step5"}

 Now we have valid tokens, so we can make a request to the protected Google API and get information about a user.
-First, we need to create a client:
+First, we need to adjust the client [configuration](#step3):

 ```kotlin
 ```
-{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="50-59,72-74"}
+{src="snippets/client-auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="35-44,57-62"}

-This client has the following configuration:
+The following settings are specified:
+- The already installed [ContentNegotiation](serialization-client.md) plugin with the `json` serializer is required to deserialize user information received from a resource server in a JSON format.
 - The `expectSuccess` property disables exceptions when receiving [non-2xx responses](response-validation.md).
 This is required to correctly handle `401` unauthorized responses received when an access token is expired.
-- The [ContentNegotiation](serialization-client.md) plugin with the `json` serializer is required to deserialize user information received from a resource server in a JSON format.
 - The [Auth](auth.md) plugin with the `bearer` provider is configured to load tokens from a [storage](#step4).
+   > The `sendWithoutRequest` callback is configured to send credentials to the specified host without waiting for the `401` (Unauthorized) response.

 This client can be used to make a request to the protected resource: